eddy-bryan/picture-match/README.md

 overlay messages sometimes do not cover the window fix - changed sizing units to 100vh and 100vw

+game uses 100vh for height and width, emulator in developer tools does not take the address bar into consideration and game is obstructed by this when opening on a mobile device with a scroll bar appearing fix - use % height and width for mobile styling

 audio lag on mobile devices
 fix -